 Corticosteroid tablets

-These tablets may be prescribed for a short course of five to seven days to help control particularly severe symptom flare-ups, for example in severe cases of eczema.
-This is not always suitable as a long course of treatment as corticosteroid tablets carry a risk of potentially serious side effects.
+These tablets may be prescribed for a short course of five to seven days to help control particularly severe symptom flare-ups, for example in severe cases of Eczema.
+This is not always suitable as a long course of treatment as Corticosteroid tablets carry a risk of potentially serious side effects when used long term.

 Light therapy

-Also known as phototherapy, this type of treatment delivers a carefully measured dose of ultraviolet light to reduce the inflammatory response in the skin.
-There are three types of phototherapy used in this type of treatment – broadband UVB, narrowband UVB, and UVA.
-Light therapy is a great way of treating skin alleries which have not responded to other forms of treatment.
+Also known as Phototherapy, this type of treatment delivers a carefully measured dose of ultraviolet light to reduce the inflammatory response in the skin.
+There are three types of Phototherapy available – broadband UVB, narrowband UVB, and UVA.
+Light Therapy is a great way of treating Skin Allergies which have not responded to other forms of treatment.
 Regular sessions will be needed for you to enjoy the full benefit of this treatment.

 Calamine